Philosophy-Guided Mathematical Formalism for Complex Systems Modelling: Model Creation

 \section{Model Creation}

-Our two recent studies \cite{RN114,RN210} already showed that the system metamodel of the allagmatic method can be used to create concrete mathematical models, specifically cellular automata and artificial neural networks.
-This has been achieved by computational means and thus programming of the concrete models according to the system metamodel.
-A more formal and precise account of this model creation is here given based on the definitions from the previous section.
+Our two recent studies \cite{RN114,RN210} have already showed that the system metamodel of the allagmatic method can be used to create concrete mathematical models, specifically cellular automata and artificial neural networks.
+This was achieved by computational means and thus by programming of the concrete models according to the system metamodel.
+A more formal and precise account of this model creation is given here based on the definitions from the previous section.
 The mathematical description of the system metamodel is first used to create cellular automata and second to create artificial neural networks.
-It can thus be regarded a first use case of the presented formalism to more formally and theoretically study the allagmatic method.
+It can thus be regarded as a first case of the presented formalism to a more formal and theoretical study of the allagmatic method.